 Because parametric tools use algorithms, it becomes easier to produce intricate designs.
 Design teams can devise sets of parameters before experimentation.
 Applications can churn out design candidates with degrees of variance.

 CAD tools such as Autodesk Fusion 360 offer many benefits to the modern designer and those looking for time-saving and streamlined methods to complete projects.
 Fusion 360’s parametric modeling feature is just one of many aspects of the program that architects can lean on to build up state-of-the-art designs and execute unique projects never been done before.

 Generative design is another feature within Fusion 360 that can help architects utilize parametric design for design optimization and visualization.
 A designer simply inputs parameters for a structure, and the form-finding system generates all of the potential structural outcomes.
 Generative design is a great way to prototype and iterate conceptual ideas before fine-tuning a 3D model by hand.

 Criticism and Future Prospects

 Detractors, however, state that this can make the architectural design process “soulless.”
 Modern tools are making Parametricism more approachable — yet they may invite less-experienced designers into the fray and further decentralize a process that should be community-centered.

 However, it’s undeniable that parametric architecture challenges our preconceived ideas of what buildings should be.
-Whether Parametricism can transform future cities on a grand scale remains to be seen.
-What is certain is that access to Parametric design and the ability to experiment with these concepts in digital space will continue to democratize the architectural design process.
+Whether or not parametricism can transform future cities on a grand scale remains to be seen.
+What is certain is that access to parametric design and the ability to experiment with these concepts in digital space will continue to democratize the architectural design process.